iwalz/zendserverapi/docs/ref/installation.rst

         "minimum-stability": "dev"
     }

+Now you need to run ``composer install`` from your project root and you're ready to go.

 **Note:** There are a few dependencies to the Zend Framework 2 from inside the library.
 The ``repositories`` section will allow you to install only the required components and not the whole framework.